puckowski/Cleanbase/README.md

 	"newPassword": "789012345678910"
 }
 Updates user password forcibly.
 Username must be alphanumeric and have a maximum of 32 characters at be at least 6 characters.
 Password must be at least 12 characters and less than 33 characters.

+## Version 2.1

+- Add constants for database connection configuration.
+- Increase the maximum number of connections by default.

 ## Version 2.0